GeorgePeterPandian/ECommerce/README.md

 - Clean and Build the project
 - Run the codebase into an emulator of your choice or any real devices
 - You can change the BackEndUrl for the 3 flavors under buildSrc folder in BackEndURL object
-- Please do contact me at m.georgepeter@gmail.com if you have any trouble setting up and running the codebase.Happy to help.

 ### Modules